MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyerror.md

 ---
 title: IBackgroundCopyError interface
-description: Use the IBackgroundCopyError interface to determine the cause of an error and if the transfer process can proceed. ms.assetid: '7DCB63CF-4180-4DC3-9093-07C4F8CF7A8E'
+description: Use the IBackgroundCopyError interface to determine the cause of an error and if the transfer process can proceed. ms.assetid: 7DCB63CF-4180-4DC3-9093-07C4F8CF7A8E
-keywords: ["IBackgroundCopyError interface", "IBackgroundCopyError interface, described"]
+keywords:
+- IBackgroundCopyError interface
+- IBackgroundCopyError interface, described
 topic_type:
 - apiref
 api_name: